 Sponge is looking for original science fiction and speculative fiction from New Zealand, Australian, and Pacific writers.
 This means that (for now) you can only submit to Sponge if you are a citizen of New Zealand, Australia, or the Pacific, or if you are a resident of these areas.
 If you are unsure whether this means you, please look at the map at the bottom of this page.

-Sponge is currently open for submissions!
+Sponge is currently closed for submissions

-You can submit to Sponge by filling out the submission form on this page.
+During submission rounds, you can submit to Sponge by filling out the submission form on this page.
 Submissions must be unpublished, but can be simultaneous (you can submit the story to other journals/magazines at the same time).
 Please limit your submissions to a maximum of three pieces at a time.

 By submitting you are giving permission to us to publish your story, but the intellectual property and copyright remains with you.
 If you do at some point want to remove your story from the website (before or after acceptance and publishing) we would be happy to discuss this with you.